carias-rh/lx-toolbox/README.md

 ...output omitted...
 ```

 Fill in the `playbooks/vars/credentials.yml` file with your `rol.redhat.com` username.
-Vault-encrypt this file is recommended:
+Vault-encrypting this file is recommended:
 ```
 # SSO Red Hat credentials
 username: "rh-username"	                            # without @redhat.com